 Similarly, people who used birth control to manage a health condition may find the symptoms return.
 Examples of conditions this may apply to include:

 In some cases, using a hormonal contraceptive can also delay a diagnosis of these conditions, particularly if a person began using the contraceptive as a teenager.
-This is because some of the symptoms of these conditions, such as irregular periods, are more common in young females.
+This is because some of the symptoms of these conditions, such as irregular periods, are

 However, if a person experiences persistent or severe symptoms after they stop birth control, this could indicate an underlying condition.